toolbuilder/await-for-it/docs/ChainableClass.md

 # ChainableClass

 The `ChainableClass` provides a chainable async iterable with lots of chaining methods.
-Typically, you would create instances using the [chainable](./chainable.md) constructor function/class.
+Typically, you would create instances using the [chainable](./chainable.md) constructor.

 Constructing a `ChainableClass` like this: